 - ½ teaspoon Poultry seasoning

 - 2 cups celery, finely chopped

 - One pack (24 ounces) Egg Noodles - (I get my homestyle egg noodles in the frozen foods section)

 - Add everything to the crockpot except the noodles and heavy cream.

 - Continue cooking on high for an additional hour.

 - Pull the chicken apart using a couple of forks or take it out of the crock-pot and chop it up.

 - After chopping the chicken up, add it back to the crock-pot.

 Remember to make these dishes according to what your family likes.
 Try adding any of your family’s favorite vegetables.
-Sometimes I shred 2 large zucchini and add it to the soup when I add the carrots.
-The zucchini makes it a little thicker and is really good.
+Sometimes I shred two large zucchini and add it to the soup when I add the carrots.
+The zucchini makes it a little thicker and is superb.